How To Become An Insurance Agent In New York

 You will not receive any correspondence regarding the acceptance or rejection of your application.
 The only way you will get this information is to perform a name search in the New York Insurance License Lookup Tool.

-If you have not yet received your license, and suspect an error, contact the license department at 518-474-6630 or email the License Department.
+If you have not yet received your license, and suspect an error, contact the licensing department at 518-474-6630 or email the License Department.

 You've done the work, put in the time and effort, and now hold the key to your own success!
 We're proud of you.
 Take five (5) minutes and celebrate.